GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 * **Frequently-accessed funds**: Accessing highly secured bitcoin is cumbersome, introducing security risk through the possibility of human error with each interaction.
 * **Procurement**: This document covers bitcoin storage, not procurement.
-It assumes you already possess bitcoin and wish to store it more securely.
+It assumes bitcoin has been procured and is ready to store.

 ## Trusting this protocol